igoragoli/fosdem-2026-software-performance/outline.md

         - "Repetitions are the number of times you run the benchmark.
 This is the number of times you run the harness."
             - [TODO: Example of a repetition]
         - [TODO: Fact check all of this, and check pyperf, JMH, BenchmarkDotNet, Go benchmarks to see terminologies and if this summarizes them well.
 For instance, Go benchmarks don't make a distinction between operations and iterations, but repetitions can be controlled with `--count`, IIRC.]
-- Benchmark Design: What makes a benchmark?
+- Benchmark Design: What makes up a benchmark?
     - Slide: Diagram comparing micro benchmarks and macro benchmarks.
         - Purpose: Explain what is a benchmark, what are micro benchmarks, what are macro benchmarks, and the difference between them in a very simple way.
         - [Reference: good diagram in https://oceanrep.geomar.de/id/eprint/26979/1/thesis-waller-print.pdf, p.
 37]